Nonparametric risk bounds for time-series forecasting: Auxiliary results

-where the first probability is with respect to the dependent block sequence, $\mathbf{U}$, and $\widetilde{\P}$ is with respect to the independent sequence, $\mathbf{U}'$. \end{lemma} This lemma essentially gives a method of applying IID results to $\beta$-mixing data.
+where the first probability is with respect to the dependent block sequence, $\mathbf{U}$, and $\widetilde{\P}$ is with respect to the independent sequence, $\mathbf{U}'$. \end{lemma} This lemma essentially gives a way to apply i.i.d.\ results to $\beta$-mixing data.
 Because the dependence decays as we increase the separation between blocks, widely spaced blocks are nearly independent of each other.
-In particular, the difference between expectations over these nearly independent blocks and expectations over blocks which are actually independent can be controlled by the $\beta$-mixing coefficient. \begin{lemma} [Theorem 7 in \citet{CortesMansour2010}] Under \autoref{ass:B},
+In particular, the difference between expectations over these nearly independent blocks and expectations over blocks which are actually independent can be controlled by the $\beta$-mixing coefficient.
+Very similar results are also given in \citet{Nobel-Dembo-uniform-laws-of-averages} and \citet{Vidyasagar-on-learning-and-generalization}.